What is mindfulness-based and strengths-based psychotherapy?

 Strength-based psychotherapy is an integrated approach a psychologist uses with clients that intentionally focuses on how a person’s thoughts, feelings, behaviors, and relationships with others can be boosted by character strength interventions.
 Cognitive behavioral therapy emphasizes how to change the content of thoughts; and mindfulness practices teaches how to change the relationship a person has to their thoughts, bodily sensations, and emotions.
 A mindful focus on strengths activates an individual’s cognitive processes that help them learn to accept negative feelings and life experiences while becoming more aware how to put their character strengths to good use and make adaptive changes.
 Often through life’s adversity a person can tap into their inner character strengths in service of their positive development despite hardships.
 Therapeutically, more of an emphasis is placed upon a client’s strengths rather than their weaknesses or shortcomings, especially when a person is struggling with stress, anxiety, depression, relationship- or behavioral problems.
 In psychotherapy clients learn about what their top “signature” character strengths are, in light of becoming more aware of their unhelpful thinking habits and what to do about them, and how to build upon their character strengths to use them in new ways to manage problems, build resilience, and flourish.

-Do you still treat anxiety, depression, problems related to AD/HD, school learning differences, trauma and stress-related problems, adjustment difficulties, behavioral or conduct problems?
+Do you treat anxiety, depression, problems related to AD/HD, school learning differences, trauma and stress-related problems, adjustment difficulties, behavioral, social, or conduct problems?

-Yes.
-An intentional strength-based psychotherapy approach builds on a youth’s awareness of their psychological strengths while the presenting problems of stress, anxiety, depressed mood, behavior problems etc. are addressed with evidenced based treatments (Cognitive-Behavioral therapy, Acceptance and Commitment therapy, Mindfulness-based Stress Reduction, Family Systems therapy).
+Yes, every day in fact.
+An intentional strength-based psychotherapy approach builds on a youth’s awareness of their psychological strengths while the presenting problems of stress, anxiety, depressed mood, social and behavior problems etc. are addressed with evidenced based treatments (Cognitive-Behavioral therapy, Acceptance and Commitment therapy, Mindfulness-based Stress Reduction, Positive Family therapy).
 Since it is often the case that youth narrowly focused on problems because they are distressed or unhappy (it can be difficult to see the forest through the trees), problems are framed in an expansive way so youth can see around obstacles in the way and gain greater perspectives for themselves.
-Through the psychotherapy counseling process the client learns about what their individual character strengths are, explores how to mobilize their strengths and resources to overcome problems, and applying their character strengths towards achieving their therapy goals and better their livelihood.
+Through the psychotherapy counseling process the client (child, adolescent, parent, and family) learns about what their individual character strengths are, explores how to mobilize their strengths and resources to overcome problems, and applying their character strengths towards achieving their therapy goals and better their livelihood.

 How long does psychotherapy take?